-People with Crohn’s are subject to “flare-ups,” which are periods of inflammation where a person has diarrhea, nausea, and stomach cramping when they eat.
-As a result, doctors may often recommend a person take different dietary approaches when they have a flare-up and when they do not.
+People living with Crohn’s disease are subject to flare-ups.
+These are periods of inflammation.
+During these times, a person experiences diarrhea, nausea, and stomach cramping when they eat.

-The following article describes some dietary approaches for those with Crohn’s when they are going through a flare-up and for their typical daily diet.
+The following article describes in more detail some dietary approaches for those experiencing a Crohn’s disease flare-up, as well as suggestions for a typical daily diet.

-Beverages to avoid during a Crohn’s flare-up include:
+Beverages to avoid during a Crohn’s flare-up include drinks that are:

 - cereals containing nuts, dried fruit, or seeds

 - whole grains, such as quinoa, barley, and farro